linsalrob/PyFBA/README.md

 [github](https://github.com/bradfordboyle/pyglpk).
 Checkout that code, `cd` into the directory, and then install it using `python3 setup.py`.
 Everything else should work just fine.

+If you `cd` into the PyBFA directory, `nosetests3 tests/` should successfully run 77 tests with no errors.

 ### Copyright and License

 PyFBA is copyright Daniel Cuevas, Taylor O'Connell, and Rob Edwards, and is released under the MIT license.